Storage Quotas & Eviction Policies

 Cross-Browser Quota Variations

 Storage limits are not standardized across rendering engines.
 Each vendor applies distinct heuristics, compression strategies, and background throttling rules.
 For a detailed breakdown of how Browser storage limits across Chrome, Firefox, and Safari differ in practice, consult our comparative analysis.
-Chromium-based browsers typically allocate up to 80% of available free disk space, while Safari imposes stricter per-origin caps and aggressively purges data after seven days of inactivity.
+Chromium-based browsers typically allocate up to ~60% of available free disk space for the temporary storage group (shared across IndexedDB, CacheStorage, and Origin Private File System), while Firefox caps the temporary storage group at approximately 20% of total disk space.
+Safari imposes stricter per-origin caps and aggressively purges data after seven days of user inactivity for non-installed origins.
 Understanding these variations is critical for cross-platform PWA reliability, especially when caching large media assets or synchronizing offline databases across mobile and desktop environments.

 Eviction Tiers and Persistence Guarantees

 Browsers categorize stored data into priority tiers to manage disk pressure efficiently.
-Synchronous key-value stores like LocalStorage vs SessionStorage are typically treated as low-priority or non-persistent, making them vulnerable to aggressive cleanup routines during low-memory conditions.
-Conversely, IndexedDB and the Cache API can request durable storage via the StorageManager API.
+Synchronous key-value stores like LocalStorage vs SessionStorage fall outside the Storage API quota buckets (they are managed separately), but they are still subject to browser- and OS-level eviction.
+IndexedDB and the Cache API fall under the temporary storage tier by default; they can request durable storage via the StorageManager API.
 Properly leveraging Understanding Web Storage APIs ensures your application requests the appropriate persistence level for critical state.
 When persistent storage is granted, the origin is exempt from automatic eviction unless the user explicitly clears site data or the device runs completely out of disk space.

 Monitoring and Debugging Eviction Events

 When disk pressure mounts, browsers silently evict data from non-persistent origins.
 Proactive monitoring is essential.
 Learn how to implement quota change listeners and handle QuotaExceededError gracefully by reviewing our guide on Debugging storage eviction in progressive web apps.
-Additionally, concurrent read/write operations during eviction windows can corrupt state; use our walkthrough on Debugging complex storage race conditions with DevTools to isolate and resolve transactional conflicts.
+Concurrent read/write operations during eviction windows can corrupt state; use transactions with explicit onerror and onabort handlers on IDBTransaction to isolate and resolve conflicts.
 Implementing telemetry around storage usage and eviction events allows teams to trigger proactive data pruning before users encounter failures.

 Production Implementation Patterns